 How the United States Would Fight China

-The Dangers of Pursuing a Rapid Victory
+The Risks of Pursuing a Rapid Victory

 Assesses the substantial risk of strategic defeat for Washington in any war with China.